 - (4) The number of shares shown includes 236,917 shares beneficially owned by Redoubtable LLC, for which Matthew T. Moroun serves as manager and exercises voting and investment power over the shares.
 The number of shares shown also includes 11,866,015 shares beneficially owned by the 2020 Irrevocable Lindsay S. Moroun Trust dated November 24, 2020 ("2020 Lindsay Moroun Trust"), 3,871,527 shares beneficially owned by the 2020 Irrevocable Nora M. Moroun Trust ("2020 Nora Moroun Trust"), 3,200,000 shares beneficially owned by the Swiftsure Irrevocable Trust Under Agreement dated December 26, 2012, as decanted November 28, 2020 ("Swiftsure Trust"), and 24,402 shares beneficially owned by the 2020 Irrevocable Agnes Anne Moroun Trust ("2020 AAM Trust").
-Matthew T. Moroun serves as trustee of each of these four trusts with investment power over the shares held by each of them.
-Frederick P. Calderone serves as special trustee of the four trusts with sole voting power over the shares held by each of the trusts.
-The number of shares shown excludes 285,550 shares owned directly by Matthew T. Moroun's son, Matthew T. Moroun, and 1,568 shares owned directly by Matthew T. Moroun's son, Matthew J. Moroun.
+Matthew T. Moroun serves as trustee of each of these four trusts with investment power over the shares held by each of the trusts.
+The number of shares shown excludes 285,550 shares owned directly by Matthew T. Moroun.
 Matthew T. Moroun disclaims beneficial ownership of the shares held by Lindsay S. Moroun and Matthew J. Moroun, and this disclosure shall not be deemed an admission that Matthew T. Moroun is the beneficial owner of such shares. - (5) The number of shares shown excludes 285,550 shares owned directly by Matthew J. Moroun's mother, Lindsay S. Moroun, and the 19,199,192 shares beneficially owned by Matthew J. Moroun's father, Matthew T. Moroun, as set forth in this table.
-Matthew J. Moroun disclaims beneficial ownership of the shares held by Lindsay S. Moroun and Matthew T. Moroun, and this disclosure shall not be deemed an admission that Matthew J. Moroun is the beneficial owner of such shares - (6) The number of shares shown excludes 11,866,015 shares beneficially owned by the 2020 Lindsay Moroun Trust, 3,871,527 shares beneficially owned by the 2020 Nora Moroun Trust, 3,200,000 shares beneficially owned by the Swiftsure Trust, and 24,402 shares beneficially owned by the 2020 AAM Trust.
+Matthew J. Moroun disclaims beneficial ownership of the shares held by Lindsay S. Moroun and Matthew T. Moroun, and this disclosure shall not be deemed an admission that Matthew J. Moroun is the beneficial owner of such shares. - (6) The number of shares shown excludes 11,866,015 shares beneficially owned by the 2020 Lindsay Moroun Trust, 3,871,527 shares beneficially owned by the 2020 Nora Moroun Trust, 3,200,000 shares beneficially owned by the Swiftsure Trust, and 24,402 shares beneficially owned by the 2020 AAM Trust.
 Mr. Calderone serves as special trustee of the four trusts with sole voting power over the shares held by each of them, and Matthew T. Moroun serves as trustee of each of these four trusts with investment power over the shares held by each of them.
 Mr. Calderone disclaims beneficial ownership of the shares held by Matthew T. Moroun, and this disclosure shall not be deemed an admission that Mr. Calderone is the beneficial owner of such shares. - (7) Reflects vested and non-vested shares granted to the named executive officer as restricted stock awards.
 See the tables and related footnotes on page 20 of this proxy statement for a summary of the non-vested shares and vesting dates.